Business routes of Interstate 80: Laramie

-Interstate 80 Business (I-80 Bus.) is a business loop of I-80 that spans 6.357 mi through Laramie in southern Albany County.
+Interstate 80 Business (I-80 Bus.), also known as Lincoln Highway, is a business loop of I-80 that spans 6.357 mi through Laramie in southern Albany County.
 I-80 BL begins at I-80 exit 310 and heads east along Curtis Street, which crosses over the Laramie River and the Union Pacific Railroad's Laramie Subdivision.
 The business route turns south onto 3rd Street, along which the highway runs concurrently with US 30 and US 287.
 In downtown Laramie, I-80 BL and US 30 turn east onto Grand Avenue, which runs along the southern edge of the University of Wyoming campus.
 The highway curves southeast and leaves the city of Laramie just north of its end at the trumpet interchange of I-80 exit 316.